faraz2023/NSCLC-Radiomics/README.md

 The repo where I keep my project for NSCLC-Radiomics data analytics.
 You can find a history of this readme file at ReadMe/Z-readme_archive

 # Current Organization
 v0.1 is not posted.
-You can open the notebook and follow the steps
+You can open the notebook and follow the steps.

+You should note that the notebook assumes you have downloaded NSCLC data (classical nameing) and have it on the same directory as the root of the repository.

 ## Instructions
 The notebook has been written with full documentation.
 You can review the steps of the code there.